-The effect of renal disorders on pharmacokinetics of vonoprazan was evaluated in subjects with normal renal function and patients with mild, moderate or severe renal disorder and patients with end-stage renal disease (ESRD).
-When administered a single dose of vonoprazan 20 mg the AUC ${\infty}$ was higher by 1.3 to 2.4 times and the $C{max}$ higher by 1.2 to 1.8 times in patients with mild, moderate or severe renal disorder compared to subjects with normal renal function, indicating an increase in vonoprazan exposure with a reduction in renal function.
-The AUC ${\infty}$ was higher by 1.3 times and the $C{max}$ higher by 1.2 times in ESRD patients compared to those in subjects with normal renal function.
+The effect of renal disorders on pharmacokinetics of vonoprazan in subjects with normal renal function, patients with mild, moderate, and severe renal disorder and patients with end-stage renal disease (ESRD) when administered the drug as a single dose of vonoprazan 20 mg shows that AUC{∞} and Cmax were higher by 1.3 to 2.4 times and 1.2 to 1.8 times, respectively, in patients with mild, moderate, and severe renal disorder compared to subjects with normal renal function, showing an increase with a reduction in renal function.
+AUC{∞} and Cmax were higher by 1.3 times and 1.2 times, respectively, in ESRD patients compared to those in subjects with normal renal function.